yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 ## Desktop Images

 The desktop images include ROS 2 GUI tools and provide a web interface suitable for remote control.
-After starting the container, you can access the web interface at [http://localhost:3000](http://localhost:3000).
-For external access, use `https://<host-ip>:3001`.
+After the container is started, the web interface becomes accessible at [http://localhost:3000](http://localhost:3000).
+For external access, the address `https://<host-ip>:3001` should be used.

 The image may require access to USB devices, so it is necessary to mount the host's `/dev` and pass the appropriate cgroup rules.
 Below are the groups for the corresponding devices.
-You can remove the `--device-cgroup-rule` options if they are not needed.
+The `--device-cgroup-rule` options may be removed if they are not required.

 | Major Number | Device |
 |-------------|--------|